JazzyWagdaddy/MS-4018-Draft-analyze-present-Microsoft-365-Copilot/Instructions/Labs/Lab_07_Chat.md

 1. In the same Copilot Chat, prompt Copilot to

-    *Draft answers for the following questions: [copy and paste list of questions here]*
+    *Generate a list of potential questions I may be asked in the interview and draft answers*

     Because Copilot Chat is an iterative experience, it considers the context of previous chat interactions in the same window.